marshallshen/security_architecture_and_engineering/protecting_clients.md

 * MTA Metrocard: central database controlled
 * Washington D.C farecard: the card itself knows its value.
 No protection against theft or counterfeiting.

+## iPhone
+- All content is encrypted with one of a set of randomly-generated AES keys
+- These keys are themselves protected: either encrypted with a key derived from a random UID that is stored in a secure, on-chip area, or encrypted with a key derived from the UID and the PIN
+- Hardware-enforced maximum guess rate of 80 ms/try